Measure Delivery Performance with Business Metrics¶

 Example: A critical feature is re-designed as a response to increasing maintenance costs.
 Use the Delivery Performance to show that this investment paid off in terms of less unplanned work (see the graphs above for a real-world example).

 Increase capacity by optimizing the bottleneck: Most aspects of software development are opaque.
-As such, it’s way too easy to act on increasing lead times by throwing more people at the problem, taking on excess coordination costs in the process.
-Acting on CodeScene’s technical and organizational metrics often open a different set of possibilities; what if we pay down the technical debt in the prioritized hotspots?
-What if we re-align our development teams with the way the system evolves?
+As such, it’s way to easy to act on increasing lead times by throwing more people at the problem, taking on excess coordination costs in the process.
+Acting on CodeScene’s technical and organizational metrics often open a different set of possibilities; what if we paid down the technical debt in the prioritized hotspots?
+What if we re-aligned our development teams with the way the system evolves?
 What if we automate the integration tests for our sub-system hotspots?
 Using the Delivery Performance metrics, you can measure the impact on throughput and cycle times in real time.

 Example: Instead of hiring more consultants to staff the development teams, look to reduce the amount of unplanned work to gain free – and existing – capacity to work on new features.